edgar-zigis/CocoaTextField/README.md

 textField.cornerRadius = 11
 ```
 ### Remarks
 It can be used both programmatically and with storyboards.
-Samples are available at **CocoaTextFieldTest**
+Samples are available at **Test/CocoaTextFieldTests**